Before the Committee Meetings

 may provide arguments for why a particular resolution should be forwarded.

-It is the secretary's responsibility to record which resolutions are chosen
+It is the secretary's responsibility to record which proposals have been chosen

 At the League Meeting